mozilla/quality.mozilla.org/plugins/restrict-categories/readme.txt

 == Upgrade Notice ==

+= 2.4 =
+Added pagination controls for Roles and Users.
+Customize number displayed using the Screen Options tab.

 = 2.3 =
 Bug fix for hidden custom taxonomies on the Add Post screen.
-Added support for WPML users.

 = 2.2.2 =
 Recommended upgrade for XML-RPC users!
 Fixes bug that accidentally broke restriction for XML-RPC.